A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: Luminosity distance and distance modulus

-Fig.\ref{fig:dldmvsz} shows variation of luminosity distance and distance modulus w.r.t $z$ for the $f(R)$ model (\ref{model}) along with the $\Lambda$CDM.
-The luminosity distance and distance modulus for the model is not much different from the $\Lambda$CDM for all choice of parameters.
-Distance modulus is also plotted along with the supernovae data of UNION 2 \cite{Amanullah:2010vv}.
+Figs.~\ref{fig:dlvsz} and \ref{fig:dmvsz} show variation of luminosity distance and distance modulus w.r.t $z$ for the $f(R)$ model (\ref{model}) along with the $\Lambda$CDM.
+The luminosity distance and distance modulus for the model are not much different from the $\Lambda$CDM for all choice of parameters.
+Distance modulus is also plotted along with the supernovae data of UNION 2 \cite{Amanullah:2010vv} in Figs.~\ref{fig:spnvdata1} and \ref{fig:spnvdata2}.
+In the next section, we apply $Omh^2$ diagnostic to test $f(R)$ model written in \eqrf{model}.